UniversityofBrighton/2023-fair-multidimensional-media/episodes/mutlidimensional-content.Rmd

 for your projects include:

-1. **Download the multimedia file** where possible and store locally or on the repository where you are curating the dataset.
+1. **Download the multimedia file** where possible and store locally or on the repository where you are curating the data set.
 2. Use the **maximum resolution possible**.
 It is always possible to reduce the number of pixels, but not to increase them.
 3. **Record basic metadata** about the file, including the reference and copyright to the image.